AndreJFBico/tensorflow/README.md

 ```
 tensorflow/core/protobuf/saved_model.proto
 ```
-#Notes
+# Notes
 Eventually more operations can be removed from the tf_op_files.txt and tf_proto_files to reduce the final size of the .a library.

-Also this tensorflow makefile already removes a lot of operations present in the library itself.
+The authors of this makefile already reduce a lot of operations available in the core framework.